TOEFL Reading Score Calculator & Conversion Chart (iBT 0-30 Scale)

 An alternative way is to create a chart of all the colleges that test takers want to attend and then determine the minimum TOEFL reading score required.
 TOEFL score criteria for universities are as follows: On this chart, the lowest TOEFL reading score necessary is your target score; anything less than that will result in unsatisfactory results.
 If the university/college does not have a distinct category for TOEFL reading scores, divide their overall score requirements by 4 to determine the minimum TOEFL reading score.

-Step 3: Divide earned points by total potential points to calculate a percentage.
+Divide your earned Raw Score by the total potential points (33) to get a percentage.

 Conclusion